johnroutledge/milestone-project-4/README.md

 Due to the amount of information regarding testing, it has been detailed in the following separate [file](readme/testing/TESTING.md).

-To test the card payment (hosted by Stripe) on the checkout page, the following should be used:
+Note: to test the card payment (hosted by Stripe) on the checkout page, the following should be used:
 * Card number: 4242 4242 4242 4242
 * Exp date: 04/24
 * CVC: 242